-Since addiction is a chronic, incurable condition, treatment is essential to learn how to manage symptoms to achieve long term recovery, sobriety, and abstinence.
-While many people battle substance abuse problems, most don’t seek treatment.
-Addiction and mental health are also strongly connected, as half of all people who have a substance abuse disorder also have a mental health condition.
+Since addiction is a chronic, incurable condition, treatment is essential to learn how to manage symptoms to achieve long-term recovery, sobriety, and abstinence.
+While many people battle substance use problems, most don’t seek treatment.
+Addiction and mental health are also strongly connected, as half of all people who have a substance use disorder also have a mental health condition.

 Adderall is ingested orally and prescribed in a pill form.
 However, in order to intensify the effects, some users will inhale, or “snort,” Adderall.
 Adderall can increase your heart rate and cause insomnia.
 Regularly abusing Adderall can lead to amphetamine psychosis, which occurs when you abuse Adderall and don’t sleep.
 Amphetamine psychosis requires medical attention and can cause visual and auditory hallucinations, disorientation, and confusion.
 Symptoms can persist until adequate treatment and rest occur.

 Adderall is also both physically and psychologically addictive and can cause severe withdrawal symptoms, making Adderall addiction treatment important during detox and early recovery.

 - Insomnia and difficulty sleeping

 - Restlessness and severe anxiety

 When you become addicted to Adderall, it can take time to recover fully.
 An Adderall addiction treatment center in California can provide support and understanding to help you navigate the recovery process.
 Adderall addiction treatment can involve a mix of inpatient and outpatient treatment programs, detox, and medication management.

 Inpatient treatment is residential, meaning you stay on campus 24 hours a day, seven days a week.
 Inpatient treatment is an excellent option for severe addictions, complex addictions that involve co-occurring disorders, and when you need help detoxing.